Why Is Halloween Bad According to Theravada Buddhism?

 It is like Acting:

 The five Buddhist precepts are to restrain from doing these Hollywood acts.
 It is dangerous to be an actor because no matter how wholesome the role will be, eventually one of the roles will be where one “acts out and embodies” someone doing the 5 types of wrong action as listed above.
 This is not good.
 If one is really a great actor, he or she will fully embody such actions while acting them out.
 Furthermore, this inspires regular real people to imitate such acts in real life.
-Even though Hollywood tricks you into thinking they are real, for the actor, he must believe and act it out as if it were real.
-So even though he is not killing in real life, he is creating potential intentional and unintentional “wishes” to become a killer in a future life.
-At that point, really bad kamma will occur.
+Even though Hollywood tricks you into thinking they are real, for the actor, he must believe and act as if it were real.
+Even though he is not killing in real life, he is creating potential intentional and unintentional wishes to become a killer in a future life.
+At that point, very bad kamma will occur.
 If you ever meet anyone who has completed Dependent Origination with knowledge of past lives, they will tell you this in summation:

 “Be careful what you wish for because you might just get it.”

-anyone you meet who has done dependent Origination
+anyone you meet who has done Dependent Origination

 Acting In Halloween: